openpnp/openpnp/Computer-Vision.md

 # Stages

 * [[DetectCircularSymmetry]] searched the image for Circular Symmetry.
-It can be used to detect round things, regardless of their color, brightness, contrast and even if sharp edges are absent.
+It can be used to detect round things, regardless of their color, brightness, contrast, even if sharp edges are absent.
 The stage is very robust and self-tuning.